Del-Tango/BlueCipher/README.md

 * The keytext is cached in its entirety before encrypting or decrypting, which is not optimal when running in a file based running mode, but helps when the data source is the CLI menu used when running the script without any arguments;

+[ **NOTE** ]: For more details on how to use this damn thing along with screenshots you can read the DOX, maybe even using the dox-reader tool (*if you're brave enough*) -

+    [ Ex ]: Change directory and execute dox-reader tool -

+        ~$ cd ./dox && ./dox-reader.sh

 Excellent Regards,